 1. “Rest is best.”

 Okay, this one is mostly true.
 It’s okay to play through general muscle soreness.
 But if your child is feeling a persistent pain while exercising or playing sports, it’s a good idea to have them evaluated to be sure it’s not something serious.
 For most kids with minor injuries, rest will most likely help the body heal and solve the problem.
+Something serious might require you visiting a specialist doctor.
+If you are not sure where to find these doctors then it might be worth checking out the Top DFW Doctors.

 2. “She’s playing through pain,” or “No pain, no gain.”